Contents

 - Accounting office as a source

-- Taxpayer Reference also called UTR
+- Taxpayer Reference

-- Exact status identification of your labourers
+- Exact status identification of their labourers

 -Requirements for Subcontractors